-Riboflavin, also known as B2 works in a similar way to B1, it helps convert the chemical energy from oxygen molecules, in other words, it controls cell respiration.
-Generally, Riboflavin is found in meats and dairy products with 0.21mg in 100g of sardines, 0.47mg in 100g of raw egg.
-Vegans can find 0.67mg in 100g of soya beans and most imitation meats and dairies are fortified with B vitamins if you choose to consume those products.
+Riboflavin, also known as B2 works in a similar way to B1.
+It helps convert the chemical energy from oxygen molecules, in other words, it controls cell respiration.
+Generally, Riboflavin is found in meats and dairy products with 0.21mg in 100g of sardines.
+0.47mg in 100g of raw egg.
+Vegans can find 0.67mg in 100g of soya beans and most imitation meats and dairies are fortified with B vitamins.
 If your trying to eat a clean wholefoods based diet you may want to be aware that imitation meats are filled with preservatives and additives and generally are not very healthy.

 Niacin, also known as B3 or Nicotinic acid is another vitamin that helps convert energy into food.
-It is particularly important for brain health and the nervous system and has also been used to aid heart conditions by increasing good cholesterol although some scientists dispute the long term use of strong Niacin supplements due to effects on the liver.
-Its a really easy vitamin to get without much thought as with many of the B vitamins, its abundant in most meats, dairy products and fish.
-Tuna has 12.8mg per 100g which is almost your entire RDA, chicken has 4.2mg per 100g whilst the highest plant based option is peanut butter with 13.7mg per 100g (which is about 4 servings) and brown basmati rice has 6.5mg of B3 per 100g cooked weight.
+It is particularly important for brain health and the nervous system.
+It has also been used to aid heart conditions by increasing good cholesterol although some scientists dispute the long term use of strong Niacin supplements due to effects on the liver.
+Its a really easy vitamin to get without much thought as with many of the B vitamins.
+Its abundant in most meats, dairy products and fish.
+Tuna has 12.8mg per 100g which is almost your entire RDA.
+Chicken has 4.2mg per 100g whilst the highest plant based option is peanut butter with 13.7mg per 100g (which is about 4 servings).
+Brown basmati rice has 6.5mg of B3 per 100g cooked weight